subsoap/hugo-book-project/README.md

 * For breadcrumbs, if it is the final page, loop back for the front for the "next"
 * Maybe define cover images in sections so they can be used in list / featured
 * Cover images could also be used to be displayed next to chapter updates on the main page / section page to theme them
+* Add a +- UI which increases or decreases the zoom of post-content, use the same JS as theme toggle uses in header.html / footer.html
+* ^ Maybe add a settings drawer, allow for changing more themes, font, zoom, line height, full frame, no line break

 Resolved